moveit/moveit_tutorials/doc/benchmarking/benchmarking_tutorial.rst

 This class creates a set of ``MotionPlanRequests`` that respect the parameters given in the supplied instance of ``BenchmarkOptions`` and then executes the requests on each of the planners specified.
 From the ``BenchmarkOptions``, queries, ``goal_constraints``, and ``trajectory_constraints`` are treated as separate queries.
 If a set of ``start_states`` is specified, each query, ``goal_constraint``, and ``trajectory_constraint`` is attempted with each start state (existing start states from a query are ignored).
 Similarly, the (optional) set of path constraints is combined combinatorially with the start query and start ``goal_constraint`` pairs (existing ``path_constraint`` from a query are ignored).
 The workspace, if specified, overrides any existing workspace parameters.

-The benchmarking pipeline does not utilize ``MoveGroup``, and ``PlanningRequestAdaptors`` are **not** invoked.
+The benchmarking pipeline does not utilize ``MoveGroup``.
+Instead, the planning pipelines are initialized and run directly including all specified ``PlanningRequestAdaptors``.
+This is especially useful for benchmarking the effects of smoothing adapters.

 It is possible to customize a benchmark run by deriving a class from ``BenchmarkExecutor`` and overriding one or more of the virtual functions.
+For instance, overriding the functions ``initializeBenchmarks()`` or ``loadBenchmarkQueryData()`` allows to specify the benchmark queries directly and to provide a custom planning scene without using ROS warehouse.
 Additionally, a set of functions exists for ease of customization in derived classes:

 - ``preRunEvent``: invoked immediately before each call to solve
 - ``postRunEvent``: invoked immediately after each call to solve